teamdeeson/codex/docs/handbook/teams.md

-There are three dimensions of team at Deeson.

-Everyone at is part of each of these three types of team:
+There are two kinds of team at Deeson and everyone in a client-facing delivery role is part of each of these teams:

 ## Project team